 - Does the CBO of 3M bring bagels and coffee in every Monday morning?

 HBR has published multiple articles pointing out that the CEO (or by extension, the CMO) of a Fortune 500 company has support and services that a micro business or entrepreneur can only dream of.
-Fortune 1000 marketers would not likely last six months in an existing micro business.
 That’s because small and micro businesses, start-ups and entrepreneurs share a common problem: no help, no staff, no budget, nada.

 In a word, the difference between a Portfolio CMO and all other positions is fiduciary – the fiduciary responsibilities of employment.
 I work for a family owned distribution company.
 They aren’t large, but they are second generation, closing in on a 100-year history.
 My relationship with them started as a Marketing Consultant executing a tactic – a new website.
 But while they did indeed need a new site, what they needed most was a fundamental brand analysis, and strategies to create brand differentiation.

+Whether I’m working with a Fortune 500 company, or a small retailer, the PROCESS is the same, beginning with analysis.
 Analysis is heavy lifting.
 It is time-consuming, migraine-inviting, client-bewildering work.
 But the client hired me as their Portfolio CMO not only for my skill-set, but because it saves them money.
 Consider the math: a business could hire a Marketing Consultant for $x/hour or a Portfolio CMO for $y /year.
 The Consultant working 100 hours costs 100x.
-The Portfolio CMO working 100 hours would be about one day/month costing 5% of a reasonable salary.
-For a small or micro company, such a commitment might be within reach, and could yield untold benefits in both directions.
+The Portfolio CMO working 100 hours would be about one day/month costing a percent of a reasonable salary.
+For a small or micro company, such a commitment is within reach, and can yield untold benefits in both directions.

 Being a Portfolio CMO for a small or micro company is different from being a CMO for a large company (let alone a Fortune 500 company).
-Further, unlike a Marketing Generalist or Marketing Consultant I am an employee, a paid member of the management team.* I need to do my best to circumvent the Wannamaker quandary, and produce results within budget.
+Further, unlike a Marketing Generalist or Marketing Consultant I am an employee, a paid part-time member of the management team.*

 *In this particular case, being a W-2 employee was not practical.
 However, in all other regards, the relationship is as described above.